maths/moodle-qtype_stack/doc/en/Developer/STACK-JS.md

 If one needs to serve anything to those IFRAMEs from the local system one can either drop that thing into that `corsscripts/` directory or config ones own headers elsewhere.
 Currently, works with `.css` and `.js` files.

+## The general security reason

+While no attacks using the scripting are currently known, securing this border is necessary in a world where material sharing is more common.
+If your STACK installation is not new enough to use this security feature.
+Do pay extra attention to materials received from random sources, as they might contain scripting that would execute with your rights.
+Such execution could, for example:

+ 1. Exfiltrate information from the system that is likely to house student details.
+ 2. Modify information in the system, for example, points, quiz settings, or access rights.
+ 3. Do arbitrary actions "as you", e.g., post messages onto course forums.

+Do note that similar risks are related to any materials that allow arbitrary scripts to be included either by the student or by whoever authored the material and these types of attacks are always just one spoofed e-mail away.

+While unlikely, it is worth being careful until STACK has completed the migration to secured JavaScript.
+The current plan is to first provide means for doing things in a secure way and then forbid insecure methods in a following release.
+Until that following release, keep your eyes open.